Hungary quizzed over EU rules amid twitter row

 The minister then also asked for written explanation from Hungary for breaching the council's rules on sharing information from an in-camera meeting.

-Luxembourg's foreign minister Jean Asselborn demanded an apology and asked the Hungarian official tweeting to be removed (in fact, he had been already gone by this point), and threatened to leave the room if the official stayed.
+Luxembourg's foreign minister Jean Asselborn demanded an apology and asked the Hungarian official tweeting to be removed (in fact, he had already gone by this point), and threatened to leave the room if the official stayed.

 He recalled his row over migration with Italian far-right politician and former interior minister Matteo Salvini, whose aide recorded a behind-closed-door meeting, prompting Asselborn to curse in French after Salvini compared African immigrants to slaves.